Brambovich/process-manager/README.md

 ]
 ```

-This starts a single echo process that write `'this is a test'` to the terminal.
+This starts a single echo process that write `'this is a test'` to the terminal after 3 seconds.
 Then it starts a [GFS](https://github.com/zlepper/gfs) process.
 At the same time another echo process is started, writing `'this is echo 2'` to the terminal.
 Then yet another echo process start, that write `'this is echo 3'` to the terminal.